|A l l e n H o l u b|

 Many of his books appear in Japanese, German, and Russian translation.

 Allen hold a double degree from he University of California, Berkeley, in Computer Science and Medieval-European History (or "mid-evil" history, as his D&B rating used to say).
 He is an accomplished composer and musician.
-He's also an artist, and an avid pilot (instrument-rated commercial).
+He's also an artist, and an avid pilot (Airplane SEL, instrument-rated, commercial).